malkh1/UDP-Tictactoe/README.md

 # known issues
-currently, the game works only on LAN.
+Currently, the game works only on LAN.
 Games played through the internet are not working.